Where Some Ideas Are Stranger Than Others...

 , march 2022.

-There are some good examples that show these differences, like these two from Cree: Language of the Plains, by Jean Okimasis:
+There are some good examples that show these differences (hearing is very different!), like these two from Cree: Language of the Plains, by Jean Okimasis:

 Cree: Language of the Plains

 I want to speak Cree well.